Raven logo

 See how portable your Bear notes are →

 Bear is a beautiful app.
-These are the trade-offs that send people out.
+These are the limits you feel when your notes need to leave the app.

 Your notes are trapped in a SQLite database.

-Bear's beautiful app is a window onto a proprietary SQLite file.
-You can't open a note in Finder.
-You can't grep your vault.
-You can't hand it to Claude.
-If you want to use your own writing elsewhere, you export first.
+Bear's app is a window onto a proprietary SQLite file.
+You can't open a note in Finder or point a local agent at a Markdown folder.
+To use your writing elsewhere, you export first.

 Subscription with no lifetime option.

-Claude, Cursor, and MCP servers work with plain files on disk.
-Bear's notes aren't on disk in a form they can read.
-Every outside tool needs an export first.
+Claude, Codex, Cursor, and local MCP clients work best with plain files on disk.
+Bear's notes aren't on disk in that shape, so outside tools need an export or bridge first.

 Your writing becomes a folder again.

 Raven stores every note as a plain .md file in a folder you can open.
-Finder, Terminal, git, and Claude can see your notes the moment you save.
+Finder, Terminal, git, Claude, Codex, Cursor, and local MCP clients can read the notes without an export step.

-Raven is SwiftUI and UIKit, built for Mac and iPhone.
-The typography, scrolling, and keyboard behavior get the same care as the file format.
+Raven is SwiftUI and UIKit, built for Mac, iPhone, and iPad.
+The typography and keyboard behavior receive the same care as the file format.

 Raven vs Bear, side by side.